Lutheran Living COVID-19 Update

 Dear Residents, Families, Staff, and Friends of Lutheran Living,

 We are committed to respectful, open, and transparent communication.
-Residents, families, and staff are being notified of any COVID-19 cases in the care community.
+Residents, families, and staff are notified of any COVID-19 cases in the care community.
 Our medical director and other providers as well as local and state health departments are guiding our efforts, as well as our own preparedness plans.
-Affected residents would be quarantined in the care community and cared for by a designated and compassionate team of staff, working closely with their medical provider.
+Any resident who may test positive for the virus is quarantined in our care community and compassionately cared for by designated staff and their medical provider.
 We are providing updates to all residents, families, and staff as we learn more, ensuring we respect and follow all health and employment privacy requirements.

 We have been working around-the-clock to protect our community and the broader community.
 Key components of the action plan are: